-Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered with the Fund, resulting in a financial loss to the Fund.
-The Fund is exposed to credit risk on its cash and cash equivalents, financial assets measured at amortised cost, financial assets measured at FVOCI.
+Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
+The Fund does not have a formal internal grading mechanism.
+Credit risk is managed and controlled by monitoring credit exposures, limiting transactions with specific counterparties and continually assessing the creditworthiness of counterparties.
+Credit risks are generally managed on the basis of external credit ratings of the counterparties.
 The Fund Manager seeks to limit its credit risk by monitoring credit exposure and by dealing with reputed counterparties.

-Credit risk is monitored on a regular basis by the Fund Manager to ensure it is in line with the investment guidelines of the Fund Board.
 The following table shows the Fund's maximum exposure to credit risk for components of the statement of financial position.